Pages

 4. A voter could change his vote if the briber were not present. (not the case with US mail type voting)

-5. See the security for Bitcoins as very secure process.
+5. See the security for Bitcoin for a very secure process.

 Will voters vote themselves money/privileges?

-3. The courts are still used to process any law suits.
+4. The courts are used to process law suits.

 Are voters too dumb for Hired Representative Democracy?

-1. The voters have an actual say in what happens to them and theirs, so most will take it seriously, as in Estonia.
+1. If voters know that they have an actual say in what happens to them and theirs, most will take it seriously, as in Estonia.

 Are voters too impulsive for Hired Representative Democracy?